|

 Unfortunately MOTU does not provide updated profiles for new synthesizers or much support at all.

-I don't really use my copy of the software.
-Unisyn saves its files
+I rarely use my copy of the software these days.
+The main reason is that Unisyn saves it's files

-in Unisyn sysex and since I started with Midilib my files are all
+in Unisyn's dialect of sysex and since I started with Midilib my files are all

-in Midilib sysex, a different dialect.
+in Midilib's dialect of sysex.
 Plus it aint easy to make good sounding mods even with

 |